microsoft/vscode-tslint/tslint/README.md

 }
 ```

+You can use the TypeScript setting `typescript.reportStyleChecksAsWarnings` to define whether `noUnusedLocals` and `noUnusedParameters` are reported as warnings or errors.
+By default the setting is true.

-- How can I use tslint rules that require type information
+### How can I use tslint rules that require type information

 The recommended way is to run tslint manually on your project from a [task](https://code.visualstudio.com/docs/editor/tasks).
 To see the lint warnings in the Problems panel you can associate the task with a [Problem matcher](https://code.visualstudio.com/docs/editor/tasks#_processing-task-output-with-problem-matchers) as described in the section [below](#using-the-extension-with-tasks-running-tslint).